For Mums on Mother’s Day

-- An Implementer Mum – puts everyone else to shame by knowing when homework needs to be in, when assembly is and what the procedure for absence due to sickness is (the teachers rely heavily on her too).
+An Implementer Mum – puts everyone else to shame by knowing when homework needs to be in, when assembly is and the procedure for absence due to sickness (the teachers rely heavily on her too).

-- A Completer Finisher Mum – has the best turned out children, corrects the teachers newsletters and never turns up at the school gates in her PJs (although it tends to be a last minute panic most mornings).
+A Completer Finisher Mum – has the best turned out children, corrects the teachers' newsletters and never turns up at the school gates in her pyjamas (although it tends to be a last-minute panic most mornings).

-- A Resource Investigator Mum – is on the committee, the PTFA, and is always at the school gates catching up on the daily who’s who/done what (is also the first to post a proud picture of their offspring on Facebook).
+A Resource Investigator Mum – is on every committee and is always at the school gates catching up on the daily who’s who/done what.
+(She's also the first to post a proud picture of her offspring on Facebook.)

 Mums do a fabulous job.
 Remember yours this Sunday.